-Myths on Drug Addiction
+Myths About Drug Addiction

 If you’ve never dealt with drug addiction in your personal life, either through your own drug abuse issues or those of a close family member, you may have some preconceived notions about the subject.
 There are a number of popular myths about drug addiction that many of us take as fact, simply because we’ve never been faced with the truth before.
 To better understand what drug addiction is, and what it is not, let’s take a look at some of the most popular myths concerning drug addiction.